Work permits for employees in Canada: A complete guide for employers [2024]

 To obtain an LMIA, a company must apply to ESDC.
 The application must include detailed information about the company, the position being offered, and the efforts that have been made to hire Canadian citizens or permanent residents for the job.

-The employer must advertise the job in Canada for a minimum of four weeks before they can apply for an LMIA, and they must demonstrate that they have made reasonable efforts to recruit Canadian workers.
-The job advertisement must be posted on at least three different recruitment platforms that are widely used in the area where the job is located.
+The employer must advertise the job in Canada for a minimum amount of time before they can apply for an LMIA, and they must demonstrate that they have made reasonable efforts to recruit Canadian workers.

 Once the application is received, ESDC will review it to ensure that the employer has met all of the requirements for obtaining an LMIA.
 This may include verifying that the employer has provided accurate information, that they have made reasonable efforts to recruit Canadian workers, and that the wages and working conditions being offered are consistent with Canadian standards.